Illinois Institute of Technology Academic Campus: Design

 Holabird & Root, whose employees included Armour Institute professor John Augur Holabird, started devising plans for the new campus in 1937.
 Alfred S. Alschuler, a trustee of Armour Institute and later IIT, had been tasked with preparing an alternate plan; although IIT's president Henry Townley Heald did not like the plan, he also did not want to publicly disclose his opinion.
 Heald privately requested another set of plans from the architect Ludwig Mies van der Rohe, who had been hired in 1938 to lead Armour's (and later IIT's) school of architecture.
 After Alschuler died in 1940, Mies was commissioned to design the campus.
 Heald later said that Mies's selection had been "an act of God", given that the IIT trustees were unaware of Mies's proposal until Alschuler's death.
+Mies, whose entire career portfolio to date had consisted of 17 buildings, would become responsible for designing about 20 more at IIT alone.
 Mies originally worked on the plans with his administrative assistant John Barney Rodgers and his draftsman George Danforth, and he also collaborated with Ludwig Hilberseimer, a coworker he knew from the Bauhaus art school in Germany.
 The landscape architect Alfred Caldwell began working on the plans as well in 1944.

 The design of the IIT campus was a large undertaking, comparable to Thomas Jefferson's University of Virginia campus plan, and doubled as a slum clearance project for the area.
 The new campus's development required clearing several blocks between 32nd and 34th streets, forcing hundreds of families to be relocated.
 Mies contemplated several alternative campus layouts, including one with curved pathways, before deciding to build his campus on the existing Chicago street grid.
 Mies's drawings envisioned closing off Dearborn and Federal streets, which ran north–south through the site.
 The street closures would create superblocks, permitting greater flexibility in the arrangement of these buildings.
 Most of the structures would have been built on a grid of 24 by 24 by 12 ft half-cubes, but the library and administration buildings would have used even larger modules.

 The plans originally called for two groups of buildings arranged symmetrically along 33rd Street, with several buildings to be raised on stilts.
 The drawings were modified after the city refused to allow Dearborn Street to be closed.
 After several revisions, Mies decided upon a campus of low-rise, flat-roofed buildings, all with steel frames.
 Mies removed the stilts from the plans to save money, and he decided against including features such as protruding auditoriums and staircases.
 The final plans called for a group of structures that appeared to be "sliding" past each other, as seen from above.
 The buildings were to be surrounded by large amounts of green space, as Mies wanted IIT to be a "campus in a park".
 Though the arrangement of buildings would be asymmetric, the structures themselves would be symmetrical.